Bigkatoan/puppet_env/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A `gymnasium`-compatible environment for training reinforcement learning agents on a real or simulated ROS2-enabled robot.
-This environment provides a standardized interface for navigation tasks, connecting state-of-the-art RL algorithms with rich sensor data from a robot.
+This environment provides a standardized interface for navigation tasks, connecting state-of-the-art RL algorithms with rich sensor data and robust, real-world-ready recovery mechanisms.

 <p align="center">
   <!-- You can add a GIF or image of your robot in action here -->